Kileak/CTF/2017/asis2017/pwn/crc/readme.md

 Armed with this, we can read some got entry and calculate the libc base address with it.
 With libc at hand, we'll have for one access to more rop gadgets, than we'll ever need and we can also leak *__environ* with it.
 Since it will be stored at a fixed offset to the canary, we can then calculate the position of the canary on the stack.

-Having the address of the canary, we can just "de-crc" it the same way, and it should soon be game over for the service.
+Having the address of the canary, we can just "de-crc" it the same way:

 ```python
 EXITGOT = 0x08049fec